 There are times when the strength of a tooth becomes compromised.
 It may have extensive decay or maybe a large crack or chip.
 In these cases, a porcelain crown from Dr. Barney can return the strength, appearance, and function to the tooth.
-The crown saves the tooth, eliminating the need for extraction and a replacement such as a dental implant or bridge.
+The dental crown saves the tooth, eliminating the need for extraction and a replacement such as a dental implant or bridge.

 You may have heard people refer to crowns as “caps.”
 Although that term isn’t used anymore, it describes what a crown really is — it is a cap of sorts, fitting over the entire area of the tooth above the gum line, restoring the original size and shape of the tooth, and more important, giving it strength.

 While crowns are made from a variety of materials, from gold alloy to composite resin to porcelain, Dr. Barney only places porcelain crowns on the teeth of his patients.
 He feels porcelain provides superior strength, durability, and appearance.